-A: A majority of the outstanding shares on March 4, 2013, constitutes a quorum for voting at the Annual Meeting, except that (i) for purposes of the election of seven Directors by the holders of Class A Common Stock (Proposal 1) and the advisory vote on whether to approve the compensation paid to the named executive officers of the Company in 2012 (Proposal 2), a quorum requires a majority of the outstanding shares of Class A Common Stock on March 4, 2013, and (ii) for purposes of the election of four Directors by the holders of Class B Common Stock (Proposal 1), a quorum requires a majority of the outstanding shares of Class B Common Stock (Proposal 1), a quorum requires a majority of the outstanding shares of Class B Common Stock (Proposal 1), a quorum requires a majority of the outstanding shares of Class B Common Stock (Proposal 1), a quorum requires a majority of the outstanding shares of Class B Common Stock (Proposal 1), a quorum requires a majority of the outstanding shares of Class B Common Stock on March 4, 2013.
+A: A majority of the outstanding shares on March 12, 2014, constitutes a quorum for voting at the Annual Meeting, except that (i) for purposes of the election of seven Directors by the holders of Class A Common Stock (Proposal 1) and the advisory vote on whether to approve the compensation paid to the named executive officers of the Company in 2013 (Proposal 2), a quorum requires a majority of the outstanding shares of Class A Common Stock on March 12, 2014, and (ii) for purposes of the election of four Directors by the holders of Class B Common Stock (Proposal 1), a quorum requires a majority of the outstanding shares of Class B Common Stock on March 12, 2014.
 If you vote, your shares will be part of the quorum.
-Abstentions and broker non-votes will be counted in determining the quorum.
-On March 4, 2013, there were 1,219,383 shares of Class A Common Stock and 6,204,349 shares of Class B Common Stock outstanding and entitled to vote.
+Abstentions and broker nonvotes will be counted in determining the quorum.
+On March 12, 2014, there were 1,169,073 shares of Class A Common Stock and 6,232,926 shares of Class B Common Stock outstanding and entitled to vote.